Ruby-Starter-Kits/Docker-Rails-Generator/README.md

 This generates the [Ruby-Starter-Kits/Docker-Rails-Template](https://github.com/Ruby-Starter-Kits/Docker-Rails-Template) template repository.
 It's the latest version of [Ruby on Rails](https://rubyonrails.org/), with all the files required to run via Docker.

-## Apply to existing Rails Project
+## Apply To An Existing Rails Project

+You can copy the Docker files into your existing Rails project by running:

 ```bash
 $ bin/rails app:template LOCATION=https://raw.githubusercontent.com/Ruby-Starter-Kits/Docker-Rails-Generator/master/template.rb
 ```

+This will copy the core docker files into your current application.

 ## Contributing